 Potential mechanismsPrint this page

-Researchers have yet to discover a plausible mechanism to explain the associations between consumption of regular coffee, decaffeinated coffee or tea and a lower risk of developing type 2 diabetes.
+Researchers have yet to discover a plausible mechanism to explain the associations between consumption of regular coffee or decaffeinated coffee and a lower risk of developing type 2 diabetes.

 A role for caffeine?

-Since coffee and tea are the main sources of caffeine in the diet in most countries, it is difficult to directly separate an effect of caffeine from either coffee or tea.
-However, since decaffeinated coffee is reported to have a similar size association as regular coffee, it is unlikely that caffeine plays a role in the negative association for development of type 2 diabetes.
+Since coffee and tea are the main sources of caffeine in the diet in most countries, it is difficult to directly separate an effect of caffeine from coffee.
+However, since decaffeinated coffee is reported to have a similar size association as regular coffee, it is unlikely that caffeine plays a key role in the negative association for development of type 2 diabetes.

-Paradoxically, acute caffeine intake leads to glucose intolerance and insulin insensitivity, while chronic caffeine has only a small effect on glucose metabolism23.
-An acute study tested for the effects of caffeine in women with or without gestational diabetes.
+Paradoxically, acute caffeine intake leads to glucose intolerance and insulin insensitivity, while chronic caffeine has only a small effect on glucose metabolism25,26.
+An acute study further tested for the effects of caffeine in women with or without gestational diabetes.
 Caffeine did not affect glucose and insulin levels in the group without gestational diabetes.
-However caffeine impaired insulin sensitivity in women with gestational diabetes24.
+However caffeine impaired insulin sensitivity in women with gestational diabetes27.

-Other coffee constituents, in particular antioxidants like chlorogenic acid and trigonelline, reduce early glucose and insulin levels at 15 minutes in oral glucose tolerance tests (OGTT).
-Decaffeinated soluble coffee shows no effect in this test25.
-These observations are in good accordance with the data of a French study reporting the strongest association for coffee consumed at lunchtime9.
+Other coffee constituents, in particular antioxidants like chlorogenic acid and trigonelline, reduce early glucose and insulin levels at 15 minutes in oral glucose tolerance tests (OGTT) whereas decaffeinated soluble coffee shows no effect in this test28.
+These observations are in good accordance with the data of a French study reporting the strongest association for coffee consumed at lunchtime5.
+A 2017 literature review postulated that chlorogenic acid may have a significant impact on glucose metabolism regulation and, therefore, on related disorders including diabetes29.
+Additionally, an analytical study of a key biomarker for diabetes suggested that coffee polyphenols may have anti-diabetic effects but further replications with large samples of both genders were recommended30.

-Coffee could also partly inhibit postprandial hyperglycemia and hence prevent the occurrence of type 2 diabetes26.
-According to a cross-sectional multi-ethnic study on 954 non-diabetic adults, the effect of caffeinated coffee is positively related to insulin sensitivity while decaffeinated coffee improves pancreatic beta-cells function27.
+Coffee could also partly inhibit postprandial hyperglycemia and hence prevent the occurrence of type 2 diabetes33.
+According to a cross-sectional multi-ethnic study on 954 non-diabetic adults, the effect of caffeinated coffee is positively related to insulin sensitivity while decaffeinated coffee improves pancreatic beta-cells function34.

 Other areas under investigation

-Among the other mechanisms studied, a Dutch study did not find that either magnesium, potassium, caffeine or blood pressure were involved in coffee or tea’s association with type 2 diabetes8.
+Among the other mechanisms studied, a Dutch study did not find that either magnesium, potassium, caffeine or blood pressure were involved in coffee or tea’s association with type 2 diabetes4.

-One Japanese study reported a link with psychological factors, perceived mental stress in men and Type-A behaviour in women31.
 Interestingly, further research has suggested that coffee consumption was inversely associated with depressive symptoms amongst a group of patients with type 2 diabetes.
-The authors suggested this might be due to biologically active compounds in coffee in addition to caffeine32.
+The authors suggested this might be due to biologically active compounds in coffee in addition to caffeine37.

 This information is intended for Healthcare professional audiences.